-Our intriguing programme is packed with opportunities for you to work alongside amazing craftspeople, acquiring skills that have been passed down from generation to generation.
+Our intriguing programme was packed with opportunities for you to work alongside amazing craftspeople, acquiring skills that have been passed down from generation to generation.

-Talks by archaeologists and sculptors, as well as demonstrations by carvers and blacksmiths, will be on offer during the weekend too.
-And there’s great music and craic to be found in the village pubs each evening!
+Talks by archaeologists and sculptors, as well as demonstrations by carvers and blacksmiths were offered during the weekend too.
+And there was great music and craic to be found in the village pubs each evening!

-Tickets for individual dry stone walling workshops and stone carving workshops, as well as other events, are available in our online shop.
+Tickets for individual dry stone walling workshops and stone carving workshops, as well as other events in 2020, will be available in our online shop from September 2019.
 Workshops run in parallel each day.
-You can download the programme here.
+You can download the 2019 programme here.

 Friday 22nd March 2019

 FOOD EVENT | Sarah Hennessy | Durrus Cheese Dairy, Coomkeen, 10:30am-12pm |Buy ticket (€10) Booking Essential

 Durrus is home to one of Ireland’s most famous and tastiest farmhouse cheeses.
 Visit the dairy in Coomkeen to see cheese being made.
 You’ll learn about how place, sea air, and a family business create distinctive and award-winning flavours here on the Sheep’s Head peninsula.
 And of course you’ll get to taste Durrus too!

 Uncovering the Past: Unearthing a 5,00-year-old Passage Tomb